JasdeepChahal6/social-media-app/README.md

 # Janky

 Janky is a full-stack web application built using React, Node.js, and Express, allowing users to authorized users to perform CRUD opertations on posts.
-Demonstrating API consumption and state management.
+Demonstrating API consumption and state management.<br></br>
 You can find the <a href="https://social-media-app-77sy.vercel.app">project here!</a>

-## IMPORTANT

-**This project is still a work in progress.** Currently, the following features are implemented:
-- **Create post** functionality, including database integration.
+<br></br>

+NOTE: The database is currently not being hosted...

 The following features are yet to be implemented:
 - Full **CRUD (Create, Read, Update, Delete)** functionality for posts.